General integrated rate law for complex self-assembly reactions reveals the mechanism of amyloid-beta co-aggregation: Methods

+As mentioned in the Introduction, to date most widely-adopted convergent analytical solutions for the kinetics of protein aggregation reactions were derived using a technique called fixed-point theory~\cite{Knowles2009,Cohen2011a,Cohen2011b,Meisl2014}.
+As was also stated in the Introduction, fixed-point theory is unsuitable for solving the kinetic equations of most coaggregation reactions.
+Ultimately this comes down to the fact that most coaggregation reactions are dominated by different timescales at different times, as the composition of the reaction volume evolves.
+As outlined in SI Sec.~\ref{SIsec:fixedpoint}, fixed-point theory has great difficulty accounting efficiently for these timescale shifts.

-Standard singular perturbation series can often be converted into globally valid solutions using so-called ``singular perturbation methods''.
-In a recent work~\cite{Dear2023A} we demonstrated that the mathematical basis of many of the most popular and powerful singular perturbation methods, including Chen-Goldenfeld-Oono Renormalization Group, the Method of Multiple Scales, and reductive perturbation, originates in certain symmetry properties of the differential equation's solution.
+Perhaps the most promising alternatives to fixed-point theory are so-called ``singular perturbation methods''.
+These are techniques that convert standard (divergent) singular perturbation series into globally valid (convergent) solutions.
+However, in a recent work~\cite{Dear2025PRSA} we demonstrated that the mathematical basis of many of the most popular and powerful singular perturbation methods, including Chen-Goldenfeld-Oono Renormalization Group (CGO RG), the Method of Multiple Scales, and reductive perturbation, originates in certain symmetry properties of the differential equation's solution.
 At this stage we do not need to know the nature of these symmetry properties.
-The key relevant finding is that these techniques are valid only when these symmetry properties are inherited by the solution's singular perturbation series, which occurs only if the series contains undetermined constants of integration.
-Consequently, such methods cannot be used here, since local perturbation series cannot be solved for arbitrary initial or boundary conditions.
-As discussed above, an unusual singular perturbation technique called fixed-point theory has been successfully employed when $\alpha_1,\ \alpha_2$ and $\alpha_e$ are sufficiently simple~\cite{Knowles2009,Cohen2011a,Cohen2011b,Meisl2014}.
-However, for more complex protein aggregation reactions such as those involving co-aggregation or inhibition it is usually inapplicable, necessitating development of a new method.
+The key relevant finding is that these techniques are valid only when these symmetry properties are inherited by the solution's singular perturbation series.
+This occurs only if the perturbation series can be made a valid series expansion of the exact solution at any point on the solution manifold by careful choice of the constants of integration.
+Consequently, such methods cannot be used here, since local perturbation series are valid series expansions of the exact solution only at one position on the manifold, for only one choice of the constants of integration.
+The apparent successful use of CGO RG to solve protein aggregation kinetics in certain prior studies~\cite{Michaels2019b,Dear2020JCP} might appear to contradict this conclusion.
+However, in SI Sec.~\ref{SIsec:CGORG} we investigate these studies' derivations in depth and find that, although correct, they do not truly use CGO RG.
+Therefore, the RG formalism in these studies is superfluous and the apparent contradiction with our findings here is illusory.